3 common credit myths that could damage your score

-(NerdWallet) – Financial misinformation is rampant, and it could be hurting your credit score.
+(NerdWallet) – Financial misinformation is rampant and could hurt your credit score.
 A new NerdWallet survey finds that Americans hold many misconceptions about their credit, some of which could seriously damage their scores.
 Here are three common credit score myths and how to guard against them.

 Myth 1.
 Leaving a balance on your credit card is good for your score

-This is a sticky credit myth: Nearly half of Americans (46%) think leaving a balance on their credit card is better for their score than paying it in full, according to the survey.
+According to the survey, this is a sticky credit myth: Nearly half of Americans (46%) think leaving a balance on their credit card is better for their score than paying it in full.
 But carrying a balance doesn’t help your credit and can, in fact, be harmful if the balance is a large percentage of your available credit limit.
 That’s because it increases your credit utilization (the amount of your credit limit in use), which significantly influences your score.

 Another drawback of leaving a balance on your credit card is the interest expense.
 Credit card debt — which you have if you leave a balance on your card, even if intentionally — is one of the most expensive types of debt due to double-digit interest rates.
 And while you might think leaving a small balance on your card wouldn’t be that costly, it can be because of how credit card interest is calculated.